 Under 14 – school years 8 and 9.

 Under 16 – school years 10 and 11.

 Under 18 – Youth.

-(The Management Committee may introduce separate Under 13, Under 15, Under 17, and Under 19 sections if numbers permit.
+(The Executive Committee may introduce separate Under 13, Under 15, Under 17, and Under 19 sections if numbers permit.
 Provision for girls football will be considered as circumstances dictate).

 - All games played at Under 8, Under 9, Under 10 and Under 11 shall be played in accordance with the FAW Mini Football Regulations.
-The Management Committee may sanction the organaisation of one or two day competitive tournaments for these age-groups with the approval of the NWCFA and the consent of the players’ parents or guardians.
+The Executive Committee may sanction the organisation of one or two day competitive tournaments for these age-groups with the approval of the NWCFA and the consent of the players’ parents or guardians.

 - For the purposes of age-groups a division shall be a minimum of one school year and a maximum of two school years.

 - A school year begins on 1st September and ends on 31st August of the following year and for all age-groups the qualifying date shall be 1st September each year.